mmoayyed/mmoayyed.github.io/_posts/2021-11-11-cas65-oidc-jwks-key-rotation.md

 $ curl https://sso.example.org/cas/oidc/jwks\?state=current | jq
 ```

+Other possible states are `previous` and `future`.

 ## Key Rotation

 Typically, CAS maintains three different and distinct keys in its keystore:

 - The *current* key, used for signing operations, etc soon to be rotated when necessary.
-- The *future* key, which would be replaced with the *current* key once after keys are rotated.
+- The *future* key, which would take the place of the *current* key once after keys are rotated.
 - The *previous* key, no longer in rotation and a candidate for removal via revocation operations.

 CAS does allow a reasonable schedule for key rotation.
 The schedule can be controlled via: